kelvinvin/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

 :bulb: **Tip:**
-By default, you can press "ENTER" key and a browser will open the User Guide.
+By default, you can press the spacebar key and a browser will open the User Guide.
 This pop-up window will close after you clicked on the link.
 Alternatively, you may press the "ESC" key to close this window.
 </div>